-- A student is unable to receive study abroad transfer credit for a course they have already taken.
+- Students are unable to receive study abroad transfer credit for a course they have already taken.

-- For pre-approval courses, please only submit review requests for the select courses that you are planning to register for or have registered for.
-Faculty approvers do not have the time to review a long list of courses, especially ones that students never end up registering for.
+- For pre-approval courses, the faculty approver will not review a long list of courses, especially courses in which students never end up registering.
 For pre-approval, please indicate whether you are planning to register for the course or already have registered for the course.

 Is credit possible for internship courses abroad or at another U.S. university?

 Students seeking credit for a government/political science internship-based course to be taken abroad or elsewhere in the US (including at programs in Washington DC) should submit materials describing the academic/research work involved in advance.
 Pre-approval will be granted for GOVT ELEC (which counts toward the 120 credits for graduation but not to the Government major).

 Upon returning to W&M, students may seek to have that credit converted to Government 498, Internship (which counts toward the 120 graduation credits and the major): doing so requires submitting all academic work completed/submitted as part of the internship course, along with a copy of W&M's Permission to Take Courses Elsewhere Form, to the Department, which will evaluate it based on the criteria for Govt.
 498 credit above.

 No more than 6 total credits in Government 498, Internship and Government 494, Independent Study (including those transferred in) combined may be counted toward a major in Government; credit beyond 6 may count to the 120 needed for graduation.